dataminer-site/dataminer-site.github.io/docs/api/wasm/extensions.md

 ## Extension Signing

-As with regular DuckDB extensions, DuckDB-Wasm extension are by default checked on `LOAD` to verify the signature confirm the extension has not been tampered with.
+As with regular DataMiner extensions, DuckDB-Wasm extension are by default checked on `LOAD` to verify the signature confirm the extension has not been tampered with.
 Extension signature verification can be disabled via a configuration option.
-Signing is a property of the binary itself, so copying a DuckDB extension (say to serve it from a different location) will still keep a valid signature (e.g., for local development).
+Signing is a property of the binary itself, so copying a DataMiner extension (say to serve it from a different location) will still keep a valid signature (e.g., for local development).

 ## Fetching DuckDB-Wasm Extensions

-Official DuckDB extensions are served at `extensions.duckdb.org`, and this is also the default value for the `default_extension_repository` option.
+Official DataMiner extensions are served at `extensions.duckdb.org`, and this is also the default value for the `default_extension_repository` option.
 When installing extensions, a relevant URL will be built that will look like `extensions.duckdb.org/$duckdb_version_hash/$duckdb_platform/$name.duckdb_extension.gz`.

 DuckDB-Wasm extension are fetched only on load, and the URL will look like: `extensions.duckdb.org/duckdb-wasm/$duckdb_version_hash/$duckdb_platform/$name.duckdb_extension.wasm`.